jsopra/vigilantus/README.md

 After installation, access the system through your browser.
 Use the credentials configured for your environment to log in, register reports or follow existing ones.

 ### Contributing
-Contributions are welcome!
-Read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting pull requests.
+The project is in minimal maintenance mode.
+If you wish to collaborate, read [CONTRIBUTING.md](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md) before submitting pull requests.

 ### Additional documentation
 - [Tests guide](tests/README.md)